JSandhu223/azure-network-protocols/README.md

   <img src="images/Step1_UbuntuServerVMCreation_NetworkSettings.png" height="80%" width="80%"/>
 </p>

 Now that the VMs are created, we can use **Remote Desktop Connection** to connect to our Windows 10 Pro VM.
 Once the Windows setup is complete, download [Wireshark](https://www.wireshark.org/download.html).
-We will download the `Windows x64 installer` and stick with the default settings.
-Note that the installer will also install the `Npcap` program.
+We will download the `Windows x64 Installer` and stick with the default settings.
+Note that the Wireshark installer will also install `Npcap`.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>